avanc13/Medical-Imaging-AI-Project-/README.md

   - `compute_percent_plaus_pred.py`: This script computes the percentage of predicted T1ρ and T2* voxels that fall within physiologic ranges inside a brain mask for each subject and experiment.
 It outputs a CSV and prints experiment-level mean and standard deviation summaries.
   - `compute_recon_metrics.py`: This script computes brain-masked reconstruction metrics (mean absolute residual and MSE) for each subject, echo, and experiment, and saves both a CSV and per-experiment bar plots.
 It also generates example mid-slice images showing echo1 and the mean absolute residual map.
   - `preprocess_bias_corrected.py`: This script preprocesses multi-echo FLASH MRI by averaging 4D volumes to 3D, performing bias-field correction, normalizing intensities across echoes, and saving the processed volumes as .npy files.
 It also logs any corrupted files or errors encountered during processing.
   - `preprocess.py`: This script preprocesses multi-echo FLASH MRI by averaging each 4D echo to 3D, normalizing intensities, saving them as .npy files, and logging any corrupted or unreadable files.
+  - `inject_synthetic_abnormality.py`: add a synethetic lesion to input MRI
+  - `create_gt_maps_correct.py`: LS parameter map creation script
 - `dataloader/` folder contains code to **load the data**:
   - `proj_prelim.ipynb`: preliminary inspection of raw data
   - `flash_dataset.py`: dataset class for model training